javascript-tutorial/en.javascript.info/1-js/01-getting-started/2-manuals-specifications/article.md

 ## Manuals

-- **MDN (Mozilla) JavaScript Reference** is the main manual with examples and other information.
+- [MDN (Mozilla) JavaScript Reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference) is the main manual with examples and other information.
 It's great to get in-depth information about individual language functions, methods etc.

-    You can find it at <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference>.

 It's often best to use an internet search with "MDN [term]" in the query, e.g. <https://google.com/search?q=MDN+parseInt> to search for the `parseInt` function.